 How to dry flowers: Air drying

 Hanging bouquets upside down is the most traditional technique for drying flowers.
 Gather the flowers in a bunch and secure the stems with a rubber band.
 Hang upside down in a well-ventilated area out of direct sunlight, like from kitchen rafters or in an empty closet.
-Watch the petals shrink and change color, and within a few weeks, you’ll have beautiful dried flowers in vintage hues, then brush up on these calming flower quotes you’ll love.
+Watch the petals shrink and change color, and within a few weeks, you’ll have beautiful dried flowers in vintage hues.
+Find out these household items you should repurpose in the garden.

 How to dry flowers: The lazy way